statgen/pheweb/etc/detailed-webserver-instructions.md

      Then run `pheweb serve --guess-address` and open the two URLs it provides.

-  2. Run PheWeb with the default settings, then use an SSH tunnel to connect to it from your computer.
+  2. Option 2: Run PheWeb with the default settings, then use an SSH tunnel to connect to it from your computer.

      For example, if you normally ssh with `ssh me@example.com`, then the command you should run (on the computer you're sitting at) is `ssh -N -L localhost:5000:localhost:5000 me@example.com`.

      Then open <http://localhost:5000> in your web browser.
-It should connect straight to port 5000 on the server through your ssh server, allowing you to access your site.
+It should connect straight to port 5000 on the server through your ssh tunnel, allowing you to access your site.